db-migrate/node-db-migrate/README.md

     db-migrate up --config config/database.json -e prod

 The above will run all migrations that haven't yet been run in the prod environment, grabbing the settings from config/database.json.

+Alternatively, for PostgreSQL, you can specify a DATABASE_URL environment variable that will be used in place of the configuration file settings.
+This is helpful for use with Heroku.

 ## Defaults